mumair738/Stx-Multitasking/README.md

-# POAP Platform on Stacks Blockchain
+# POAP Platform on STX Blockchain

 A decentralized community engagement platform built on the Stacks blockchain featuring POAP (Proof of Attendance Protocol) NFTs, on-chain governance voting, community posts, and milestone tracking.